CALCRIM No. 1015. Oral Copulation by Force, Fear, or Threats (Pen. Code, § 287(c)(2) & (3), (k))

 Consent Obtained by Fraudulent Representation

-Aperson may also induce someone else to consent to engage in oral copulation by
+A person may also induce someone else to consent to engage in oral copulation by a

-a false or fraudulent representation made with an intent to create fear, and which
+false or fraudulent representation made with an intent to create fear, and which does

-does induce fear and would cause a reasonable person to act contrary to his or her
+induce fear and would cause a reasonable person to act contrary to his or her free

-obtain consent, it does not involve physical force or violence.
+consent, it does not involve physical force or violence.
 (See People v.
+Cardenas

-defendant’s argument that certain acts were consensual and without physical force,
+argument that certain acts were consensual and without physical force, and were

 A forcible rape occurs when, during apparently consensual intercourse, the victim